-Output 3.1: Alternative on-farm livelihood activities for pastoral and agro-pastoral households in the Karamoja cluster supported livestock production activities will also be supported, as well as the expansion of fish farming in multi-purpose large water reservoirs constructed in rangelands in the Karamoja cluster and apiculture in areas with watershed management initiatives.
+Output 3.1: Alternative on-farm livelihood activities for pastoral and agro-pastoral households in the Karamoja cluster supported

+This project will support the diversification of crop farming activities including adoption of not only cultivation of new varieties of drought tolerant high value crop varieties suitable in drylands but also small-scale irrigation of vegetable home gardens.
+The diversification of livestock production activities will also be supported, as well as the expansion of fish farming in multi-purpose large water reservoirs constructed in rangelands in the Karamoja cluster and apiculture in areas with watershed management initiatives.
 In addition, the project will support the establishment of enterprises along crop value chains (such as grain marketing) as well as livestock product value chains (such as milk processing, hides and skin and livestock slaughterhouses in selected places).
 The products and by-products of the livestock slaughterhouses have the potential to create jobs for the unemployed youth and can be supported as a strategy for modernisation of the livestock production in particular and the agricultural sector in general.